massalabs/station/CONTRIBUTING.md

 To contribute to MassaStation, you'll need to set up your development environment.
 Follow the steps below to get started:

 1. **Install Go:** Go is required to build and run MassaStation.
-You can install Go by following the instructions at [https://golang.org/](https://golang.org/).
+You can install Go by following the instructions from [Go installation instructions](https://go.dev/doc/install).

 2. **Install Node.js and NPM:**
-   - **Windows:** Download the Node.js installer from [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and run the installer to install Node.js and NPM.
+   - **Windows:** Download the Node.js installer from [nodejs.org/](https://nodejs.org/en/download/) and run the installer to install Node.js and NPM.
    - **macOS:**
      - Install Homebrew by following the instructions at [https://brew.sh/](https://brew.sh/).
      - Run the following command to install Node.js and NPM: